cccaaannn/telegram_youtube_downloader/docs/API_SERVER.md

   max_video_duration_seconds: 1200
   max_audio_duration_seconds: 3000
 ```
-3. (optional) If you don't have a fast machine file conversions might take too long on longer videos, you can remove `postprocessors` section to make it faster but you will get mkv files.
+3. (optional) If you don't have a fast machine file conversions might take too long on longer videos, you can remove `postprocessors` section to make it faster and you can set `merge_output_format`option to supported media container(better "mp4).
+*Info from yt-dl doccumentation: currently supported: avi, flv, mkv, mov, mp4, webm.*
 ```yaml
 youtube_downloader_options:
   video_options: